flasheryu/docker-java-mongodb-driver-compose/README.md

 This repository is a simple java-mongodb-driver docker compose sample.

-Execute the following command to run this sample:
+Execute the following commands to run this sample:

 docker-compose build